-Southeastern Massachusetts Legislative Alliance
+Southeastern Massachusetts Alliance of Chambers

 Cranberry Country Chamber of Commerce Legislative Committee

 The purpose of the Cranberry Country Chamber of Commerce Legislative Committee is to keep our members aware of all federal, state, and local initiatives that may impact our business community.
 Since joining SEMAC (Southeastern Massachusetts Alliance of Chambers) our voice is even greater as a part of an Alliance of eight other Chambers representing thousands of businesses in Southeastern Massachusetts.